hashicorp/vault/website/source/intro/getting-started/deploy.html.md

 token_policies     [root]
 ```

-As a root user, you can reseal the Vault with `vault seal`.
-A single operator is
+As a root user, you can reseal the Vault with `vault operator seal`.
+A single
-allowed to do this.
-This lets a single operator lock down the Vault in an
+operator is allowed to do this.
+This lets a single operator lock down the
-emergency without consulting other operators.
+Vault in an emergency without consulting other operators.

 When the Vault is sealed again, it clears all of its state (including the
 encryption key) from memory.
 The Vault is secure and locked down from access.